 Working my whole adult life in the fashion industry as a Patternmaker for iconic fashion brands I had access to tons of fabric and notions being thrown away.
-Sometimes I couldn't bare to see the goods go to waste, so I would dumpster dive and end up with amazing finds for what I liked to make.
+Sometimes I couldn't bare to see the goods go to waste.
+Although I had access to fashion from where I worked it was not always what I wanted to wear.

 I was making well-made clothing with many functional pockets, but flattering at the same time, because of the fit and tailoring.
 The one-off vests, skirts, and dresses were perfect for a busy schedule of work, running around with kids, and still presentable for an Art opening, a play, volunteering, or a last minute dinner date.

-People continue to give me their clothing, if I come across a garment that seemed fine as is, it was donated to the Goodwill but never did I buy anything from there.
-We all have so much that I only used what my family grew out of or my friends dropped off on our front porch, rejected for whatever reason, not to forget the truly reject goods at work.
+People continue to give me their clothing, if I come across a garment that seems perfect as is, it gets donated to one of my favorite charities.
+We all have so much, that I only use what my family grows out of or friends drop off on our front porch, rejected for whatever reason, not to forget the truly reject goods at work.

-Always being enterprising, the scraps from cutting things up were used for collaged pillows, table runners , and slip covers.
+Always being enterprising, the scraps from cutting things up are used for collaged pillows, table runners , and slip covers.
 Hence, the Home Goods were born.
-I like to think of these as the Bowl (the vessel, the home) in Salad Bowl Dress.
+I like to think of our home interiors as the Bowl (the vessel, the home) in Salad Bowl Dress.